MrFriendCS/H-CS/docs/H-CS-SDD.md

 ### Left substring

-If the first character is included in the substring then the `start` parameter can be omitted.
+If the first character is included in a substring then the `start` parameter can be omitted.

 ``` python
 myString = "Hello World"